(⌐■_■) Utkar5hM

 Benchmarking

-This drastically changed when I filtered for queries with latency over 200ms—CPU and memory usage chilled out, and the benchmark results do reflect that.
+This changed significantly when filtering to only collect queries over 200ms—CPU and memory usage dropped, and the benchmarks reflected that.

 Results